<< Yesterday

 1997 In a deal that will significantly impact the team's future, the Red Sox obtain Jason Varitek and Derek Lowe when they trade Heathcliff Slocumb to the Mariners.
 Varitek, who will become Boston's third captain in franchise history, will contribute to the club's success in the next decade, including the world championships in 2004 and 2007.

 1997 The A's trade Mark McGwire to the Cardinals for Eric Ludwick, T.J.
 Mathews, and Blake Stein, a trio of hurlers who will combine for just 30 victories with Oakland.
-The Redbirds' new first baseman hits an astounding 220 home runs in the 545 games he plays with St. Louis, but whose accomplishments will be tainted by the speculation of his use of PEDs.
+The Redbirds' new first baseman hits an astounding 220 home runs in the 545 games he plays with St. Louis, but the speculation of his use of PEDs taints the accomplishment.

 2001 The Red Sox acquire Expos' reliever Ugueth Urbina for two minor league pitchers, Tomo Ohka and Rich Rundles.
 The Yankees nearly traded the hard-throwing closer earlier in the season, but a failed physical nixed the deal for the Caracas, Venezuela native.